Start building today!

 Road Design

-Students learn the requirements of road design and calculations for horizontal and vertical road alignments, aspects of intersection design at grade, and use of current Civil Design Computer Application Software.
+In this unit, students learn the requirements of road design and how to perform the calculations associated with road alignments, both horizontal and vertical.
+Students also learn aspects of design associated with intersections at grade.
+In undertaking all design and document presentation associated with this course, students will develop expertise in the use of current Civil Design Computer Application Software.

 Engineering Project Management